ISofiko/SkillTraders/README.md

 - Once ready, you can click the "Create!" button to make your Skilltrader posting and publish.

 ##### My Profile
+- Firstly, on this page you can view your profile picture and update it with the "Change Photo" button that is animate.
+- Next, if you scroll down you can view all your personal information currently saved.
+You cannot edit it.
+- Clicking the "Edit Info" button will unlock the personal information fields to be updated.
+- When editing, the "Edit Info" button will transform into a "Save" button.
+You can click this again to save your changes and lock the results in.
+- Finally, at the bottom you can see your reviews and witness what people are saying about you/your service.

 ### Admin